 You can also open Data Alert Manager directly by using a URL.
 The following shows the syntax of the URL:

 Before you can use the Reporting Services alerting features, an administrator must grant you permissions.
-For information about the required permissions, see Data Alerts (SSRS).
+For information about the required permissions, see Reporting Services Data Alerts.

 You can view a list of data alerts that you created in Data Alert Designer.
 To open Data Alert Manager, you right-click a report published to a SharePoint library.
 The following picture shows the Manage Data Alerts option on the report right-click menu.